 How do artists make art?
 How do we evaluate it?
 In this course, students of all levels get to experience firsthand the particular challenges and rewards of art making through practical engagement with five fields — creative writing, visual art, theater, dance, and music — under the guidance of professionals.

 This course approaches drawing as a way of thinking and seeing.

 An introduction to the materials and methods of painting.

 An Introduction to the processes of analog photography through a series of problems directed toward the handling of film-based cameras, light-sensitive paper, darkroom chemistry, and printing.
-Weekly laboratory sessions will explore the critical issues of working with black and white imagery today, supported by slide lectures, readings, and discussions of photography as a documentary tool, a political device, an art form.
-Class critiques of student work are augmented by feedback from guest photographers.

 This studio course introduces students to aesthetic and theoretical implications of digital photography.

 This course introduces students to techniques for decoding and creating graphic messages in a variety of media, and delves into issues related to visual literacy through the hands-on making and analysis of graphic form.

 This studio class will address the increasing social pressure on art to become more widely distributed, immediately accessible, and democratically produced.

 This studio production class will engage in a variety of timed-based collage, composition, visualization, and storytelling techniques.
 Students will be taught the fundamental techniques of 2D animation production.